In-progress

 The Simultaneous Equation

-Two college roommates in the 1970’s: one with a technical and science background, and the other with a business background become founders venturing into the world of Silicon Valley Tech Startups.
+Two college roommates in the 1970’s: one with a technical and science background, and the other with a business background, become founders venturing into the world of Silicon Valley Tech Startups.
 Their vision: make humans more like computers versus making computers more like humans.
+The latter invites a possible cataclysmic future.

 Networks